ufosc/manim-data-structures/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Thank you again for contributing!
 Do not modify the lines below, they are for reviewers. -->
 ## Reviewer Checklist
 - [ ] The PR title is descriptive enough for the changelog, and the PR is labeled correctly
+- [ ] If applicable: newly added code segments are adequately covered by tests
 - [ ] If applicable: newly added non-private functions and classes have a docstring including a short summary and a PARAMETERS section